eduardosantoshf/cuda-c/README.md

 # CLE Third Assignment

 The objective of this project was to take the second general problem, which have been discussed in the lab classes and for which we have developed both a multithreaded and a multiprocess solution.
-The aim now was to convert it into a CUDA program to be run in a GPU under Linux.
+The aim now was to convert it into a CUDA program to be ran in a GPU under Linux.

 ## Course
 This labs were developed under the [Large Scale Computing](https://www.ua.pt/en/uc/13638) course of [University of Aveiro](https://www.ua.pt/).